 TRIA has cost US taxpayers virtually nothing.
 Insurers and policy holders are required to bear first dollar losses and meet deductibles before the federal government steps in.

-Congress has reauthorized TRIA three times with overwhelming, bipartisan support, most recently in January 2015.
+Congress has reauthorized TRIA four times with overwhelming, bipartisan support, most recently in December 2019.